JaneliaSciComp/dlc-trainer/README.txt

 https://github.com/AlexEMG/DeepLabCut

-All the code under the dlc folder is the original DeepLabCut code, and therefore carries its own copyright and license (GPLv3).
+All the code under the dlc folder is the based on the original DeepLabCut code, and therefore carries its own copyright and license (GPLv3).

 This project implements a cron job that runs on login1.int.janelia.org.
 It monitors a folder (usually named something